Azure-Samples/ms-identity-javascript-react-spa-dotnetcore-webapi-obo/README.md

 </details>

-> [!NOTE]
-> This sample uses a single Application Registration (i.e. App/Client Id) for both the Web API and the SPA projects.

 #### Register the service: ProfileAPI

 1. Navigate to the Microsoft identity platform for developers [App registrations](https://go.microsoft.com/fwlink/?linkid=2083908) page.
 1. Select **New registration**.
 1. When the **Register an application page** appears, enter your application's registration information:
-   - In the **Name** section, enter a meaningful application name that will be displayed to users of the app, for example `ProfileAPIandSPA`.
+   - In the **Name** section, enter a meaningful application name that will be displayed to users of the app, for example `ProfileAPI`.
    - Change **Supported account types** to **Accounts in any organizational directory and personal Microsoft accounts (e.g. Skype, Xbox, Outlook.com)**.
    - Select **Register** to create the application.
 1. On the app **Overview** page, find the **Application (client) ID** value and record it for later.
 You'll need it to configure the configuration file for this projects.